 - (a) The reporting relating to the conservation of energy and absorption of technology are not applicable to the company. - (b) Expenditure in foreign currency towards travel Rs.
-322,589/- (previous year Rs.
-234,080). - (c) Income/Earnings in foreign exchange: Donations received in foreign currency Rs.
-65,833,983/(previous year Rs.
-89,795,187/-)

-6. RELATED PARTY TRANSACTIONS: Related party transactions form part of this report.
+340,391/- (previous year Rs.
+322,589/-). - (c) Income/Earnings in foreign exchange: Donations received in foreign currency Rs.
+112,798,826/- (previous year Rs.
+65,833,983/-) - 6.
+RELATED PARTY TRANSACTIONS: Related party transactions form part of this report.

-7. DIRECTORS AND KEY MANANGERIAL PERSONNEL:
+7. DIRECTORS AND KEY MANAGERIAL PERSONNEL:

 The Board of Directors of the company is duly constituted.
-During the year, Mr. Kunal Chauhan and Mr. Nathan Andrews were inducted to the Board.
-There were no other changes to the constitution of the Board and key managerial personnel.
+There were no changes to the constitution of the Board and key managerial personnel during the year.